 Working in a university, we all have the chance to educate our students.
-Those who work with and supervise student workers are uniquely poised to teach students to be responsible, dependable, workers.
-When you reinforce and recognize students for demonstrating these skills you will build their self confidence.
+Those who work with and supervise student workers are uniquely poised to teach students to be responsible and dependable workers.
+When you reinforce and recognize students for demonstrating these skills, you will build their self confidence.
 The skills you can teach will prove to be invaluable as our students graduate and enter the work force.

 Consider where you have the opportunity to teach students what is expected of working professionals, and the skills that successful workers need.
 Some of these necessary skills include the following:

 So busy that finding time can be a task?
 Time management is an important skill set that will help any student become successful not only academically, but wherever their professional endeavors take them.
 How can we help students learn to manage their time more efficiently and effectively?
 Being well organized and knowing how to prioritize tasks are critical tasks to learn.
 Teaching students these skills in efficiency are critical to their future success.

 Technology plays an ever increasing role in our personal and professional lives.
 How can we enhance student’s understanding of basic computer skills and use?
 Do we teach them SOU computer use policies?
 How social networking sites can positively or negatively impact a student’s work life?
 These are all topics that you can discuss with student employees.
 What are other technical skills can you teach students to prepare them for future work experiences?

 Supervisors should help students explore and define expectation of professionalism and leadership in the workplace.
 Students need to learn best practices to further develop their problem solving, conflict resolution, decision-making, and leadership skills.
 Students also need to learn what it means to be part of an effective team.
 To be seen as leaders, students need to develop strong analytical skills in order to evaluate situations and be able to make sound decisions.
 Strong leaders take the initiative to resolve issues around them and proactively find solutions.
 Strong leaders also acknowledge mistakes and failures without blaming others.
 How can we encourage students to learn these skills?